MinecraftForge/Documentation/docs/blocks/states.md

 The `BlockState` system is a flexible and powerful system, but it also has limitations. `BlockState`s are immutable, and all combinations of their properties are generated on startup of the game.
 This means that having a `BlockState` with many properties and possible values will slow down the loading of the game, and befuddle anyone trying to make sense of your block logic.

-Not all blocks and situations require the usage of `BlockState`; only the most basic properties of a block should be put into a `BlockState`, and any other situation is better off with having a `TileEntity` or being a separate `Block`.
+Not all blocks and situations require the usage of `BlockState`; only the most basic properties of a block should be put into a `BlockState`, and any other situation is better off with having a `BlockEntity` or being a separate `Block`.
 Always consider if you actually need to use blockstates for your purposes.

 !!!
 Note
     A good rule of thumb is: **if it has a different name, it should be a separate block**.